Westland New Post: Pastorale murders

-Marcel Barbier, a WNP member, was convicted in May 1987 for a gruesome double murder at a synagogue on the la rue de la Pastorale in Anderlecht on February 18, 1982.
+Marcel Barbier, a WNP member, was convicted in May 1987 for a gruesome double murder on the la rue de la Pastorale in Anderlecht on February 18, 1982.
 One of the victims, Alphonse Vandermeulen, had been married to Barbier's current girlfriend, Marcelle Gobert.
 The police interrogated Barbier and his girlfriend, and searched both their homes, but no arrests were made.
 The police investigation into the murders was without success until August 16, 1983, when a violent incident occurred at Barbier's home in Saint-Gilles.
 Barbier was arrested, and when the police searched his home they found confidential NATO material, various weapons and neo-Nazi material.
 It also turned out that Barbier was a former member of the Front de la Jeunesse, and was currently a member of a neo-Nazi organization called Chevalerie teutonique.
 Barbier was convicted and jailed for this violent incident, but the investigation into the Pastorale murders continued.

 During the interrogation of Barbier, the police found out about Westland New Post, although it was later revealed this organization was already known to the Belgian State Security Service, with an agent (albeit on his own initiative) already infiltrating the organization at the end of 1981, but the intelligence service did not communicate what it knew to the police or judiciary services.
 The police then investigated the WNP members to find out whether it was a private militia.
 Paul Latinus told the police that Barbier and another WNP member were behind the murders.
 Latinus had helped Barbier getting rid of the murder weapon and other relevant evidence.
 Barbier was the only person convicted for this murder, although other WNP members were suspect.
 In 1989, WNP member Christian Elnikoff claimed that he had committed the crime on Latinus' orders and that Marcel had made a false confession, also under Latinus' orders.